When you need fast, convenient care

 Don’t forget to bring your sports physical form given to you by your child’s school.

-Our immediate care clinics are equipped with an on-site lab.
+Our immediate care clinic is equipped with an on-site lab.
 We offer a variety of tests to help diagnose your condition Some commonly run tests include:

 - Blood glucose